mocy254/project/replit.md

 ## Overview

 FlashGenius is an educational productivity application that transforms various content formats (text, documents, YouTube videos) into AI-generated flashcards for studying.
-The application leverages Google's Gemini 2.5 Flash AI model to intelligently create customizable study materials with support for multiple card types (Q&A, cloze deletion, reverse cards), adjustable granularity, and optional extra notes.
+The application leverages Google's Gemini 2.5 Flash AI model to create trusted, hallucination-free flashcards with support for multiple card types (Q&A, cloze deletion, reverse cards) that can be combined in a single deck, adjustable content coverage granularity (1-7 scale), and custom instructions for precise control over flashcard generation.

 ## User Preferences